uozuAho/locust_demo/readme.md

 For all of these experiments, I'm interested in the time it takes to complete a job.
 You'll notice in the locust reports that the endpoint response times are great - a few milliseconds.
 These are independent of the load on the system.
-However, the 'work completed' metric is affected by the load on the system.
+However, the 'job completed' metric is affected by the load on the system.

 ## 1 virtual user (VU) creates one job per second
 With one user, the worker can keep up, so jobs don't wait for long in the queue.